 Packaging and Presentation – 4/5

 All but the largest sets of Thornton’s Art Supply Colored Pencils come in a standard cardboard box.
 This is pretty standard for a budget colored pencil set so we can’t really complain about it.
 The largest set comes in a nice zippered black canvas case that makes transporting and protecting the pencils much easier but it, of course, comes at a bit of a premium.
 The pencils themselves are nicely decorated, however, with a color-coordinated shell that is stamped and also has an aesthetically-pleasing bronze accent on the bottom.

 Cost – 4.5/5

 These pencils fall well into the most affordable student tier and should be within the budget of just about anybody.
-Despite their low price they still seem to adhere to pretty good quality and presentation which can sometimes be tough to find at this price range.
+Despite their low price they still seem to adhere to pretty good quality and presentation which can sometimes be tough to find in this price range.

 Overall Ranking – 3.5/5